 The domestication will not interrupt our corporate existence or operations or the trading markets of our common shares.
 Each outstanding common share at the time of the domestication will remain issued and outstanding as a share of common stock of Nicholas Financial, Inc. after our corporate existence is continued from British Columbia, Canada under the BCBCA and domesticated in Delaware under the DGCL.
-The common shares will continue to be listed on the NASDAQ Global Select Market under the trading symbol "NICK."
+Following the completion of the domestication, the common shares will be listed on the NASDAQ Global Select Market under the trading symbol "NICK."
+See "RISK FACTORS-Risks Relating to the Loan Portfolio Sale."